 Resolution No. 1009 is a concurrent resolution from the Oklahoma Legislature urging the state's Congressional delegation to support the Credit for Caring Act, which aims to provide a federal tax credit of up to $5,000 annually for family caregivers.
 The resolution highlights the essential role that family caregivers play in supporting loved ones with long-term health needs, noting that Oklahoma has approximately 490,000 family caregivers who contribute over $6.6 billion in unpaid care.
 It emphasizes the financial and emotional burdens these caregivers face, as many report spending over $7,000 annually out-of-pocket on caregiving-related expenses.

-The resolution also points out that without the contributions of family caregivers, many older citizens would likely require more expensive institutional care, ultimately shifting the financial burden to taxpayers.
-It acknowledges Oklahoma's leadership in this area, having passed the nation's first comprehensive state-based caregiver tax credit, and calls on the Congressional delegation to advocate for the Credit for Caring Act, which would provide necessary financial relief to family caregivers.
-A copy of the resolution will be sent to Oklahoma's Congressional delegation in Washington, D.C.
+The resolution also points out that without the contributions of family caregivers, many older Oklahomans would likely require more expensive institutional care, ultimately shifting the financial burden to taxpayers.
+It acknowledges previous legislative efforts in Oklahoma, including the passage of the nation's first comprehensive state-based caregiver tax credit, and calls on Oklahoma's Congressional delegation to advocate for the Credit for Caring Act, which would provide necessary financial relief to family caregivers, allowing them to continue their vital work without compromising their financial stability.
+A copy of the resolution will be sent to members of Oklahoma's Congressional delegation in Washington, D.C.